alan-turing-institute/ModMon/docs/project_structure.md

 ### conda (Python)

-Python dependencies should be specified with a `conda` environment file named `environment.yml` ([docs on environment files](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually)) in the parent directory of your project.
+Python dependencies should be specified with a `conda` environment file named `environment.yml` (see [conda docs on environment files](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually)) in the parent directory of your project.
 A simple example may look something like this:
 ```yaml
 name: sklearn-model